 There are several APIs you can use in your app to cover all your marketing needs:

-- The Custom Data API to send custom data on specific custom user IDs and improve your campaign targetings.
+The Custom Data API sends custom data on specific custom user IDs and improves your campaign targetings.

-- The Custom Audience API to send to Batch lists of user IDs for your push and In-App campaigns targeting.
-Your own segmentation will then be available on the dashboad as a Custom Audience.
+The Custom Audience API sends Batch lists of user IDs for your push and In-App campaign targeting.
+Your own segmentation will then be available on the dashboard as a Custom Audience.

-- The GDPR API to request a data report containing a specific user's data or triggers the removal of the user's data.
+The GDPR API requests a data report containing a specific user's data or triggers the removal of the user's data.

 Depending on the use cases you plan to set up, we can help you through the use of these APIs.